 Setting up an accrual

-Let’s say a business started on the 1st January 2015 and has a year-end of 31st The first accounting period is therefore 12 months long.
+Let’s say a business started on the 1st January 2015 and has a year-end of 31st December.
+The first accounting period is therefore 12 months long.
 Let’s say that during this year the business received three £300 telephone bills, each covering a 3-month period (so £100 per month).
 By 31st December 2015 they would have recognised 3 x £300 = £900 of telephone expense (this would be a debit in the telephone expense account).
 This is only 9 months of expense so we are not ‘matching’ enough expense to the 12 month accounting period.
 We are short by 3 months!
 The way we recognise the extra expense that is required is with an accrual.
 An accrual is a liability you owe to someone but haven’t actually been invoiced for yet.
+Learn more about Accruals and Prepayments.

 The reason this often happens is that bills for many utilities are received ‘in arrears’ ie after the end of the period they relate to.
 Let’s say that the final £300 telephone bill of the year (covering October to December) is actually received in January 2016.
 Even though the bill is received in the following year we need to ‘match’ this cost to the period that it relates to which is the year ended 31st December 2015 as this is when the telephone was being used.